weavejul/weavejul/README.md

 ## What do I do?

-- 🔬 AI Researcher developing novel methods in neuromorphic AI, AI explainability, and predictive coding reinforcement learning.
+- AI Researcher developing novel methods in neuromorphic AI, AI explainability, and predictive coding reinforcement learning.
-- 🤝 Founder and Community Builder.
-I'm a health tech startup founder, and co-founded Longhorn Neurotech, the world's largest student-run neurotechnology organization.
+- Founder and Community Builder.
+I'm a health tech startup co-founder, and co-founded Longhorn Neurotech, the world's largest student-run neurotechnology organization.
-- 👨‍🏫 Educator and Content Creator.
-I design and teach lecture series on computational neuroscience and AI.
-View some of my material here!
+- Educator and Content Creator.
+I designed and taught a lecture series on computational neuroscience and AI @ UT Austin.
+View some of my material [here](https://github.com/LonghornNeurotech/LHNT-Synposium)!
-- 💡 Software Engineer building impactful products for real-world challenges like developing full-stack, HIPAA-compliant applications to improve healthcare using LLMs.

 💻 Technologies & Tools